xBimTeam/xbimteam.github.io/generator/Xbim.SiteBuilder/Data/[03] Examples/[03-Web UI - 07] Informational Overlay.md

 We have done all this work for you, so you can just listen to user interaction events and use them to get values directly applicable for HTML placement.

 Lets say we have some HTML we want to place on top of a product in the 3D view.
-It may contain semantic date you brought from xbim powered web server or any other data source.
+It may contain semantic data you brought from xbim powered web server or any other data source.

 ```html